Townsite Neighbourhood Review

 What is the plan for the property directly ocean-side of (across the road from) the new wastewater construction?
 Also where will the First Nations composting facility be located in that area?
 Thanks in advance for your reply...

-Deborah Zagwyn asked almost 3 years ago
+Deborah Zagwyn asked over 3 years ago

 Thank you for your question.
 That land is currently designated as Employment Centre and Waterfront Commercial/Industrial in the Sustainable Official Community Plan (the blue area within the study boundary).
 We're looking for your ideas about whether this land use designation still makes sense today!